baseten/react-css-transform/README.md

 ### Performance

+The library is generally very performant, mainly as it leverages the brilliant `gl-matrix` library and obviously React's virtual DOM.
+There are a couple of issues it's worth being aware of though.
+These are mainly applicable when doing 3D transformations and/or when calling `render` in a `requestAnimationFrame` callback:

-When running in development mode, `propTypes` checking can cause significant performance bottlenecks particularly if running `render` in a `requestAnimationFrame`.
-If you're seeing performance issues, try running a production build first.
+* When running in development mode, `propTypes` checking can cause performance bottlenecks.
+Chrome seems to suffer from this more than Firefox and Safari.
+If you're seeing performance issues, try running a production build first before going down any other rabbit holes.

-With standard React apps you've probably got used to declaring lambdas and object literals inline in your render method.
-People sometimes talk about how this is a performance hit, but realistically for standard UI where renders are mostly limited to user interaction, it's going to make no noticeable difference and the readability is worth it.

-If you're gonna do 3D transformations every frame, or more specifically call `render` as the result of a `requestAnimationFrame` callback, you *may* want to reconsider this.
+* With standard React apps you've probably got used to declaring lambdas and object literals inline in your render method.
+For standard UI where renders are normally limited to user interaction, you most likely won't notice a performance hit doing this.
+If you're gonna do 3D transformations or just a complex `render` every frame, you *may* want to reconsider this.
 Modern browsers can create and dispose of objects and arrays very quickly, but when they're disposed of the garbage collector *may* cause a janky animation.
 As with all performance optimization don't do it unless you need to.
 Just sayin' :)

 ### IE10 and IE11

 IE10 and IE11 famously don't support `preserve-3d`.
-To a certain extent this library can help with issues here because it won't create any nested DOM elements, but will compute the correct matrices to use on a single set of children.
-However, you will still very likely run into z order issues as IE will maintain DOM / z-index order over 3D z position, so doing complex 3D transformations in these browsers is not really possible.
+To a certain extent this library can help with issues here because it doesn't create any nested DOM elements, but computes matrices to use on a single set of children.
+However, you will still very likely run into z order issues as IE will maintain DOM / z-index order over 3D z position.
+This restriction makes doing complex 3D transformations in these browsers impossible.
+Ultimately it depends on your use case and whether you have to support them.

 ## How it works